alloba/book-of-hours-notes/books/The Tripled Heart.md

 ### Study Complete Description
 I've Read...

-The Thunderskin, least of the Hours of the Knot when he is even counted among their number at all, is celebrated with an unexpectedly poignant elegy.
+The [[Thunderskin]], least of the Hours of the Knot when he is even counted among their number at all, is celebrated with an unexpectedly poignant elegy.
 'What lives, departs; what is dead, remains.'